sam-xl/penelope_aerospace_pl_interfaces/README.md

 ## Overview

-This branch is an implementation for the UNIMORE RoboDK simulation.
+> :warning: Note:  This branch is an implementation for the UNIMORE RoboDK simulation!

 ROS 2 packages with action and message definitions, intended for use with the Digital Thread of the PeneloPe Aerospace Pilot Line.
 This repository also includes an example action server and client for the `InfraredThermographyInspect` action that can serve as a baseline for developing the module action servers.